-These talented researchers work in cutting-edge areas, including AI Security, AI Agents, Alignment, Ethics, Fairness, and Responsible AI.
-They have deep experience with Generative AI, LLMs, VLMs, and VLAs, driving innovations in Weak-to-Strong Generalization and AI safety.
+Their work spans some of the most important areas in modern AI, including AI Security, Agentic AI, Alignment, Ethics, Fairness, and Responsible AI.
+With deep experience in Generative AI, LLMs, VLMs, and VLAs, they are driving advances in Weak-to-Strong Generalization and AI safety.

 Graduating Lab Members